Firoz Anwar*, Hisham N. Altayb, Fahad A. Al-Abbasi, Vikas Kumar and Mohammad A. Kamal* Pages 1202 - 1210 ( 9 )

 Conclusion: The present study gives three-way options either by blocking S proteins or ACE2 receptor proteins or inhibiting RdRp to counter any effect of COVID-19 by macrolide and could be useful in the treatment of COVID-19 till some better option available.

-COVID-19, Spike proteins, RNA dependent RNA polymerase, ACE2, Macrolides.
+COVID-19, spike proteins, RNA dependent, RNA polymerase, ACE2, macrolides, dimerization and catalytic function.

 Department of Biochemistry, Faculty of Sciences, King Abdulaziz University, Jeddah, Department of Biochemistry, Faculty of Sciences, King Abdulaziz University, Jeddah, Department of Biochemistry, Faculty of Sciences, King Abdulaziz University, Jeddah, Natural Product Discovery Laboratory, Department of Pharmaceutical Sciences, Shalom Institute of Health and Allied Sciences, SHUATS, Naini, Prayagraj, West China School of Nursing/Institutes for Systems Genetics, Frontiers Science Center for Disease-related Molecular Network, West China Hospital, Sichuan University, Chengdu 610041, Sichuan